-Mint flying miniature redhead hen by George Wilmer Reinbold (1885-1946), Lansdowne, Pennsylvania, circa 1940.
-Both the carving and original paint are expertly detailed and beautifully accomplished with the latter exhibiting a mellow patina.
-The duck has an approximate wingspan of 10", measures 7.25" bill to tail and is signed "Reinbold” on the back of the lower wing.
-There is a thin wire hanger on the back for mounting the carving on a wall.
-Wilmer’s work was represented in the most popular and well known outdoor outfitters, wildlife-themed gift shops, and galleries of the day, notably Richard Stockton’s Shop in Bryn Mawr, PA, Caldwell's in Philadelphia, and Crossroads of Sport and Abercrombie & Fitch in New York City.
-It is highly regarded and much sought after today.
+Excellent pair of miniature bobwhite quail by George Wilmer Reinbold (1885-1946), Lansdowne, Pennsylvania, circa 1940.
+Both the carvings and the original paint are expertly detailed and beautifully accomplished with the latter exhibiting a nice patina.
+Both quail have detailed wing carving including raised wing tips.
+The male is unusual in that it has an open beak as if calling.
+The burl upon which the male is mounted is signed "W. Reinbold".
+Each quail measures just over 2" bill to tail.
+The beveled walnut base is 4" in diameter, 1/4" thick and covered with red felt on the underside.
+Wilmer’s work was represented in the most popular outdoor outfitters, wildlife-themed gift shops and galleries of the day, notably Richard Stockton’s Shop in Bryn Mawr, PA, Caldwell's in Philadelphia and Crossroads of Sport and Abercrombie & Fitch in New York City.
+His work is highly regarded and much sought after today.
 Wilmer was the father of noted carver Bill Reinbold of Chestertown, Maryland.